 After a few typos, I ended up with my own version:

 In case you’re colour-blind or just skipped your coffee this morning, here’s the problem.
 Red and green are swapped - I mixed them up coming off the DIN.
-The pinout I found at Nishida’s was wrong for colour but not for horizontal and vertical sync!
+Somehow I managed to screw up colour but not horizontal/vertical sync when I was copying Nishida’s diagram.

 Not to worry - I left enough room to get in there and bodge the whole thing.
 After soldering in some resistors with really long legs, I was able to confirm that I had indeed mixed up red and green.